CarlosGomezDev/Study-notes/11 React.md

 ```

 ## Building blocks of React apps

+Whenever conditions become too complex, it might be a good time to extract a component.
+If a map() body is too nested, it might be a good time to extract a component.

 ### Elements
 HTML elements written in JSX, basicaly descriptions of what you want to see rendered on screen.
 An element is the most atomic unit of a React application.